A Guide to GNMI & gRPC: How Are They Revolutionizing Network Management?

 RPC and gRPC in a Nutshell:

-1. The Request: You playfully call out, “Mama!” and cheekily ask for tea.
+1. The Request: You playfully call out, “mama!” and cheekily ask for tea.
 She responds with a distant hum, agreeing to your request.

 1. The Process: Soon, the kettle whistles loudly, and cups clink delicately.
 Tea is being made—a process in motion.